soundpress/RulesOfNYC/docs/c03/index.rst

    “Pay Deductions Law” means Title 20, Chapter 13 of the New York City Administrative Code.

-   “Valid authorization” means a written authorization from a fast food employee to deduct wages from the fast food employee’s paycheck for remittance to a not-for-profit that complies with Section 20-1302 of the New York City Administrative Code and Section 15-03 of these Rules.
+   "Valid authorization" means a written authorization from a fast food employee to deduct wages from the fast food employee's paycheck for remittance to a not-for-profit that complies with Section 20-1302 of the New York City Administrative Code and 6 RCNY §§ 7-702 and 7-703.

 (c) As used in this subchapter, the following terms have the same meaning as set forth in Section 20-1301 of the Pay Deductions Law: “fast food employee,” “fast food employer,” “fast food establishment,” “not-for-profit,” and “office.”